![]() |

 During Yohannes' nearly two decade rule, Menelik was mostly faithful.
 Menelik would respond when Yohannes asked him to suppress a revolt and he respected territorial boundaries carved out for him by Yohannes.
 However, Menelik's ambition to become emperor was too great and was always looking for a way to dethrone Yohannes.
 In 1875 Menelik started communication with the khedive of Egypt hoping he could make them an alley.
 Through Egypt, Menelik hoped he could obtain access to the seacoast and a supply of firearms.
 Later that same year, the Egyptians tried to make Menelik part of their plot against Yohannes, but before real measures were taken, the Egyptian's plan failed by their own undoing (Gabre-Sellassie, Z. 1975, 57-59).
 In 1876, Menelik had his aspirations on the French.
 He wanted to open a trade route to Obock, a French-ruled seaport located in what is today Djibouti.
 Menelik sent a draft treaty to France and he made it know a substantial amount of land in Shewa would be available for a French settlement (Gabre-Sellassie, Z. 1975, 85-86).
 Nothing came out of this attempt either but Menelik's most daring move was still ahead of him.

 While Yohannes was preoccupied with defending the country against the Egyptians, Menelik saw it as a perfect opportunity to expand his territory north.
 Menelik started in the summer of 1876 by invading Wallo.
 Early the following year, Menelik was in Begemdir.
 During this ordeal, Yohannes was camped at Adwa.
 It wasn't until March of 1877 that Yohannes finally left Adwa.
 Yohannes slowly advanced south and Menelik retreated back to Shewa.
-When Yohannes reached Shewa, Menelik was contemplating where to do battle with the emperor or to submit.
+When Yohannes reached Shewa, Menelik was contemplating whether to do battle with the emperor or to submit.
 Yohannes was willing not to fight as long as Menelik submitted.
 Finally Menelik submitted to Yohannes on 10 March 1878.
 Menelik promised to pay annual tribute, to cease trade routes to European ruled territories, and to be faithful to the emperor.
 In exchange, Menelik got to keep his land and was anointed by the emperor as king of Shewa (Gabre-Sellassie, Z. 1975, 89-93).

 Upon emperor Yohannes' suggestion, Menelik married Taitu Betul.
 Her brothers were imprisoned with Menelik in Magdala during Tewodros' rule.
 The wedding took place in the Church of Medhane Alem in Ankober in the spring of 1883.
 Paul Henze describes her as being "bright, energetic, patriotic, a devout Christian and unusually well educated for her time."
 (2000, 151).

 For much of the 1880s, Menelik's expansion campaigning towards the south greatly increased the size of Shewa.
 Eastern Gurage was concurred without much resistance where as the western side required heavy fighting measures.
 Heavy fighting was also necessary to concur Arsi.
 After defeating King Tekle Haymanot of Gojjam in 1882, Menelik was able to occupy Leqa Naqamté, Leqa Qellem, Jemma, the Gibé states, and Illubabor.
 Later on, Menelik "took control of Kulo and Konta in 1889.
 He began the occupation of Kambata in 1890, occupied Ogaden, Balé and Sidamo in 1891, and gained control of Gofa and conquered Walamo . . . in 1894, and took Kafa three years later."
 One of his last great concur as king of Shewa was Harar.
-Paul Henze believes "Menelik consciously extended his borders to include all the territories that had formed part of the medieval empire of Amde Tseyon."
+Paul Henze writes that "Menelik consciously extended his borders to include all the territories that had formed part of the medieval empire of Amde Tseyon."
 (2000, 152).

 When the Egyptians evacuated Harar in May 1885, it was taken over by Emir Abdullahi.
 He was a Muslim fundamentalist who persecuted Christians.
 When Italian Christians were killed in Ogaden in April 1886, supposedly ordered by the emir, Menelik saw it as an excuse to interpose.
 Before Menelik attacked, he offered the emir autonomy.
 The emir refused the offer and opened attack on Menelik on 6 January 1887.
 Menelik's troops were far superior and the emir was defeated.
 The emir fled to the Somali desert to hide.
 Menelik appointed his cousin Makonnen as governor of Hara.
 The city would go on to become an economic center allowing Shewa a better access to the French Gulf of Tadjoura (Marcus, H. 2002, 83-4).